Modern extreme value statistics for Utopian extremes: Results

 \subsection{Univariate quantile estimation}

-We now describe estimation of univariate conditional quantiles described in Section~\ref{sec:data:uni}.
+We now describe estimation of {the} univariate conditional quantiles required for the data prediction challenge \citep{editorial}.
 To estimate the conditional $q-$quantile of $Y \mid (\mathbf{X}=\mathbf{x})$ for $q=0.9999$, we fit the GPD-GAM model described in Section~\ref{sec:POT}.
-The structure of $u(\mathbf{x})$, $\sigma_u(\mathbf{x})$, and $\xi(\mathbf{x})$ are optimised, for a fixed value of $\lambda$, by minimising the model's BIC for different additive combinations of linear and smooth functions of the covariates.
-For all additive models that we fit, the linear and smooth terms are centered at zero, and, during model fitting, their contribution to the model is set to zero when the corresponding covariate value is missing.
+The structure of $u(\mathbf{x})$, $\sigma_u(\mathbf{x})$, and $\xi(\mathbf{x})$ are optimised, for a fixed value of $\lambda$, by minimising the model's BIC for different additive combinations of linear and smooth functions of the covariates. {All smooth terms are centered at zero and represented as univariate thin-plate splines, with their degrees of freedom optimised automatically using the default penalisation options available in the \texttt{R} package \texttt{evgam} \citep{evgam}.
+Missing covariate values are imputed to the marginal mean of the observed values and missingness is treated as a factor variable.
+That is, smooth terms in a model output one of two values, depending on whether or not the input covariate is missing.}